HOURS

 A large portion of our archives is available to search online.
 Hosted by Re:Discovery Online, this site allows you to view detailed descriptions of documents as well as view thousands of photographs from our collection.
 Simply click the Search Our Archives button to the right to begin.

 Our goal is to make our archive as accessible as possible to researchers.
-The library provides broadband access to the Internet as well as a microfilm reader and copying facilities.
-Researchers can also call upon the extensive knowledge of our Archivist, Melanie Garvey.
+Researchers can also call upon the extensive knowledge of our Curator of Archives and Exhibitions, Dana Getka.
 For research requests, she can be reached at archives@clarkehistory.org or by calling 540-955-2600.
-Due to the high volume of research requests we receive, we ask that you schedule your appointment at least three days in advance.
+In order to view archive materials, you must schedule an appointment with the Curator of Archives and Exhibitions.

 The Clarke County Historical Association boasts an extensive collection of documents and memorabilia acquired over many years, often donated by generous local residents.
 Church and burial records, historical photographs, newspaper files, maps, drawings, and other material create a rich resource for those researching local history and genealogy.